 Associations have varying definitions of minimum criteria.
 However, for most, those adjudicating at the top levels require a number of years (generally between five and 15) of “successful” competition experience in the very top grade.
 Whatever you might think of the actual testing process – whether it is actually necessary or proves much of anything – is, as always, up for debate.

-One of the most important attributes that a judge has years of experience.
+One of the most important attributes that a judge has is his or her years of experience.
 They have walked the talk.
 They have spent years on the other side of the bench or clipboard.
 It is a guarantee to competitors that the person passing judgment on you has not just stood in your ghillies, but has done so to a consistent standard measured in prize winning.
 It gains your trust that he or she has done the business.

 The major associations around the world all have minimum criteria.
 They are not supposed to entertain an applicant or approach a candidate who does not meet that base-level criteria.
 But sometimes, for some reason, some people somehow slip through.
 They might have toiled for some years in “the open” (as they would be prone to calling it) with almost no success in contests of significant merit.
 The prizes they list on their applications are from events attended by only a handful of competitors, and no one bothers to check or call them on it.

 Or they might be great at pontificating on pipe bands, yet their band pedigree amounts to only a few years in a local starter band and maybe two in the top grade — far from the years at the top that are the required criteria.
 Years later, it’s difficult to unravel how they finagled their way in, and revoking their accreditation is unlikely at best.

 Worse still are the ones who get through because a friend in a powerful place works it for them, or those who have the years of successful competing experience waived for the absolutely ludicrous rationale that, “we need more judges.”

 Yes, we know for a fact that, somewhere, all of these unfortunate instances have occurred at least once.
 In some associations they might even be common.